Atlas-Rhythm/Hive/README.md

 ### Restricting Non-Authenticated Users

 There are certain situations where you need to restrict route access to authenticated users.
-While this can be achieved with Hive's permission system, it is an expensive operation which may not be desireable, especially with potential Denial of Service attacks.
+While this can be achieved with Hive's permission system, it can be a potentially expensive operation, which may not be desireable.
-To solve this, Hive has a simple Middleware that prevents all non-authenticated users from accessing a given list of routes.
-This does not use the permission system, so it is faster in cases where you only need to deny access to non-authenticated users.
+To solve this, Hive has a simple and highly configurable Middleware that prevents non-authenticated users from accessing a given list of routes.

+By default, all routes are *unrestricted*, meaning they can be accessed by non-authenticated users.
+To *restrict* them to authenticated users only, you can utilize the below configuration options.

 #### `RestrictEndpoints`